An in-depth report on the health risks of smoking and how to quit.

 The spray can irritate the nose, eyes, and throat, so it may not be suitable for people with allergies or sinus infections.
 Most people, however, can tolerate the side effects, which usually go away within the first few days.Nicotine Lozenge

-A nicotine lozenge (Commit) is available over the counter.
+A nicotine lozenge (for example, Nicorette or Commit) is available over the counter.
 It is made from pressed tobacco and comes in two strengths for heavier or lighter smokers.
 Suck on one piece every 1 to 2 hours, then gradually taper off your use.
 Do not eat or drink 15 minutes before using a lozenge, and do not take more than 20 lozenges a day.
 Side effects include heartburn, hiccups, nausea, headaches, and cough.
 The Commit lozenge also contains phenylalanine, a chemical that certain people may need to avoid.Electronic cigarettes (E-Cigarettes)

 Several small studies have evaluated whether e-cigarettes can help some people quit smoking.
 The US Preventive Task Force reports that any evidence that supports the use of e-cigarettes for smoking cessation is quite limited and does not show benefit among smokers intending to quit.
 None of the specific products have been approved as cessation interventions by the U.S. Food and Drug Administration.

-E-cigarettes such as Juul are increasingly popular among children and adolescents who do not smoke.
+E-cigarettes and vaping are increasingly popular among children and adolescents who do not smoke.
 Researchers worry that by creating nicotine addiction in people who are not current smokers, e-cigarettes may serve as gateway products leading to smoked tobacco use.

 The FDA has not approved these devices for smoking cessation.
 However, the FDA has announced that it has finalized a rule that allows it to regulate e-cigarettes and other electronic nicotine delivery systems similar to the way that it regulates tobacco products.
 This will require that e-cigarette manufacturers provide the government with a list of ingredients contained in their products.Facts about Nicotine Replacement Therapy: